uthircloudnative/graphql-notes/README.md

      - mutuation
      - subscription

-  - OperationName is a meaningful name of ther operation of the query.
+  - OperationName is a meaningful name of their operation of the query.

   **It is always good practice to use OperationName and OperationType while defining GraphQL queries**